Mook-as/stackato-doc/user/deploy/index.rst

 ---------------

-To prevent confusion or collisions, Stackato enforces uniqueness for URLs, application names, and service names at two different levels of scope (global and user/group):
+To prevent confusion or collisions, Stackato enforces uniqueness for URLs, application names, and service names:

 * **URLs** (auto-generated or :ref:`manually mapped <deploy-map-url>`) must be globally unique, and are allocated on a "first come, first serve" basis.

-* **Application names** must be unique within the scope of the user or group.
-Applications deployed by different users or groups can have the same name, but a globally unique URL must be specified during deployment (overriding the auto-generated URL, which would conflict).
+* **Application names** must be unique within the scope of the :ref:`space <orgs-spaces>`.
+Applications deployed in different spaces can have the same name, but the full application URL must be globally unique URL.

-* **Service names** must be unique within the scope of the user or group.
-The name given to a service during creation is a pointer to a globally unique string (i.e. the *actual* database name in the system as shown by STACKATO_SERVICES), so there is no possiblility of naming conflicts with services created by other users or groups.
+* **Service names** must be unique within the scope of the :ref:`space
+  <orgs-spaces>`.
+The name given to a service during creation is a
+  pointer to a globally unique string (i.e. the *actual* database name in the system as shown by STACKATO_SERVICES), so there is no possiblility of naming conflicts with services created in other orgs and spaces.

 .. index:: Crontab Support